armican/debearsivi.github.io/_posts/2018-08-01-01-Ağustos-2018-reddit-debe.md

   entry_content: |
     <img src=https://i.redditmedia.com/a5VFWrCvgcl8TfNlspB84yc6UFlvNLD1DMPx0MBkt24.jpg?s=124fc70397df102b64e8965988de3a1c frameborder=0>
 - entry_name: |
+    There will be a generation (that may have started) that will know Dwayne Johnson as an action movie star and never smell what the Rock is cooking.
+  entry_id: 93dwsu
+  entry_content: |
+    null
+- entry_name: |
     Conservative Think-Tanker Accidentally Argues That Single Payer Could Save Americans $2 Trillion
   entry_id: 937t5e
   entry_content: |